exercism/javascript/exercises/concept/elyses-looping-enchantments/.docs/instructions.md

 ## 1. Determine how many cards of a certain type are in the deck

-First, Elyse wants to know how many cards of a certain type she has in her deck.
+Elyse wants to know how many cards of a certain type she has in her deck.

 Write a function `cardTypeCheck` that takes two parameters: an array of cards (Elyse's deck), and the card type that should be counted.
 The function should use `forEach` and return the number of cards in the deck that are of a given type.